MetroLER is our new software product that provides the most accurate pattern roughness analysis available.

-MetroLER uses a different solution: the Analytical Linescan Model (ALM).
-The ALM is a physics-based algorithm for edge detection that rejects noise without resorting to statistical filtering.
+MetroLER uses a different solution: the patent-pending Fractilia Inverse Linescan Model (FILM™).
+The FILM is a physics-based algorithm for edge detection that rejects noise without resorting to statistical filtering.
 The result is robust edge detection without modifying the true roughness characteristics of the feature edge you are detecting.

 Removing SEM errors to produce unbiased roughness measurements

 The noise in an SEM image adds to the roughness of the feature to produce an inflated, biased roughness measurement.
 MetroLER fixes this problem by measuring the noise in an SEM image and then statistically subtracting it out to produce a far more accurate and unbiased measurement.
 Among other benefits, this allows measurement tool matching when different tools have different levels of noise.

 Another SEM error that affects roughness measurement is SEM image field distortion.
 Even sub-nanometer levels of field distortion over a micron field of view can cause significant increases in the measured low-frequency roughness.
 MetroLER provides features to help characterize and eventually subtract out systematic field distortion.

 Fully characterizing roughness across the frequency spectrum allows prediction of the roughness impact on device features